compromise-evident/Authorship/README.md

 after which--you modify your number.
 Given that only you can modify your number, and given that the public or verifying party is here-given the ability to verify your modification,  we can rest assured that any further correspondence from you is not impersonation.
-Additionally you can insert data, messages, links, or hash for every authentication event meaning information source can be trusted.
+Additionally you can insert any data, links, or hash (80 char per authentication event) meaning information source can be trusted.

 # Uses & features